MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to perform the post-upgrade steps after you've upgraded the Azure Stack HCI, version 22H2 Operating System (OS) to version 23H2.
-Azure Stack HCI, version 23H2, is the latest generally available software.

-The upgrade from Azure Stack HCI, version 22H2 to version 23H2 occurs in the following steps:

-1. Upgrade the OS via PowerShell (recommended), Windows Admin Center, or other methods.
-1. Post-upgrade steps.
-1. Prepare to update solution.
-1. Apply the solution update.

-This article only covers the second step, which is how to perform the post-upgrade tasks on your Azure Stack HCI cluster that has the new OS running.
-The post-upgrade tasks are required for the stability of the cluster.
+This article describes how to perform the post-OS upgrade tasks after you've upgraded the Azure Stack HCI Operating System (OS) to new version.
+The post-upgrade tasks described in this article are required for the stability of the cluster.

 ## Complete prerequisites